-How to write a Marketing Job Description
+How to: Write a Marketing Job Description

-Christine Gilbert • Aug 03, 2023
+Christine Gilbert • August 3, 2023

 A good job description is both a tool for attracting qualified job applicants, and also for evaluating them through the interview process.
 Writing one can seem like a daunting task … but it needn’t be.